the wing of a plane flying over Hartsfield Jackson International Airport

 15. Contact the Department of Transportation

 Lastly, as I mentioned earlier, the airlines fall under the jurisdiction of the U.S. Department of Transportation.
-If you feel that your rights have been violated, or if you’re dissatisfied with the outcome and the airline’s response to your flight cancellation, or delay, then you have the option to file a complaint with the department.
+If you feel that your rights have been violated, or if you’re dissatisfied with the outcome and the airline’s response to your flight cancellation, or delay, then you have the right to file a complaint with the department.

 Notifying the department that oversees such an integral part of travel in the United States can prompt an investigation and maybe even lead to policy changes that more effectively address issues that affect travelers.
-In the last big IT glitch in 2024 the department received over 3,000 complaints and launched an investigation into Delta Airlines.
+In the last big IT glitch the department received over 3,000 complaints and launched an investigation into Delta Airlines.

 A Final Word About Flight Cancellations